tjmehta/coworkers/README.md

  * 1) Creates a connection to rabbitmq
  * 2) Creates a consumer channel and publisher channel
  * 3) Begins consuming queues
+ * 4) Optionally creates a process for each queue consumer using node clustering (see "Clustering" below)

 ```
 /**